Board of Education Information

 Minutes of Board of Education Meetings

-Minutes of Board meetings are available to the public for download, copying, or inspection eight business days after a meeting.
+Minutes of Board meetings are available to the public for inspection eight business days after a meeting at the Board of Education Office.
 Approved minutes are available five business days after the meeting at which they were approved.
 Copies of the minutes shall also be available at the reasonable estimated cost for printing or copying.

 Upon oral or written request for subscription and payment of a fee established by the Board, minutes shall be mailed to any person or business by First Class Mail.
 The subscription may be valid for up to six (6) months.
 For more information about minutes, call 734-401-4005.